Aleman778/First-Compiler/README.md

 ![logo](https://raw.githubusercontent.com/Aleman778/sqrrl-lang/master/logo.png)

-# The Sqrrl Programming Language
+# My first compiler project

 Let's make a compiler in Rust called Sqrrl.
-This is my project in the course Compiler construction and formal languages \(D7050E\) at Luleå University of Technology.
+This is my project in the course Compiler construction and formal languages \(D7050E\) at LuleÃ¥ University of Technology.
+This compiler is just a school project and my personal compiler has been moved to C++ and is a also fully featured language https://github.com/Aleman778/Sqrrl.

 ## Course Aim \(from the course contents\)